wealthkernel/api-documentation-guides/docs/single-sign-on/google/sso-google.md

     - **Client Id**
     - **Client Secret**

-7. Once the SSO provider is set up by WealthKernel, users will start being redirected to the Microsoft Entra ID login page when trying to access the Dashboard.
+7. Once the SSO provider is set up by WealthKernel, users will start being redirected to the Google login page when trying to access the Dashboard.